 The on-pack recycling label (or OPRL)

-Look out for the following labels which appear on all sorts of packaging – from soft drink cans to bread bags and plastic toiletry bottles.
+Recycling symbols but what do they all mean?
+Look out for the following labels which appear on all sorts of packaging from soft drink cans to bread bags and plastic toiletry bottles.
 They will tell you whether the packaging is likely to be collected for recycling or if you can take it to your local recycling centre.

 Councils do not all collect the same things so if you have any doubt enter your postcode into the Recycling Locator to find out what you can put in your recycling bin at home and where your nearest recycling locations are

 Remember: not all packaging will have a recycling label but this doesn’t mean you can’t recycle it.

 According to Recycle Now this label is applied to packaging that is collected by 75% or more of local authorities across the UK, for example, plastic bottles.

 Rinsing packaging, like food trays, removes food residue.
 This means it doesn’t contaminate other recycled materials.
 This is especially important if they are collected together with paper.